 Fresh and Clean

 Simplicity is king in this bright kitchen.
 We love the way the island grounds the room with seating and a splash of greenery without sacrificing function: The countertop décor is minimal and easily rearranged when space is required, and the stools slide under the island during mornings when moving around the kitchen coincides with a rush to get out the door.

-The chic mix of raw materials, tonalities, and textures in this kitchen reminds us of our favorite hotels, restaurants, and bars.
+The chic mix of raw materials, tonalities, and textures in this kitchen remind us of our favorite hotels, restaurants, and bars.
 Cool concrete and warm wood tones are the perfect complements to a multilevel kitchen island with a raised bar that begs to be used all day long from morning coffee to evening wine pours and everything in between.

 There’s just something about the immediate visual impact of black-and-white contrast in the kitchen.
 But the real genius of this kitchen island design is the choice to use black underneath the counter to maximize contrast without reducing the brightness and open feeling of the overall space.

 A little proportion play creates a bold, modern take on a traditional farmhouse kitchen.
-To amplify the appeal of an all-white kitchen design, oversize white pendant lights over the large island anchor the entire space in style.
+To amplify the appeal of an all-white kitchen design, oversized white pendant lights over the large island anchor the entire space in style.

 Pop of Color

 A little bit of color goes a long way in the kitchen, which is why we’re fans of it on an island.
 A tasteful, toned-down shade of green gives this kitchen a natural, fresh feeling.